Side-By-Side Comparison - The Whites of The Model's Eyes? Issues and Answers

 First, let's diagnose the images and issues involved.
 To begin, the human brain is genetically programmed to look at eyes.
-Advertizers know this and this is why model's in advertising usually stare into the camera, and "smize with their eyes" to quote super model Tyra Banks.
+Advertizers know this and this is why the models in advertising usually stare into the camera, and "smize with their eyes" to quote supermodel Tyra Banks.
 The model catches the viewer's eye and STOPS the viewer.
 High impact and high risk.
 Brigitte Martin from Crafthaus said in her comments, "For marketing/PR, I would most likely go with the shots where the full face can be seen."

 It's human nature to react to images of people and to form a subconscious opinion on the spot (DNA remaining from our Neanderthal past).
 That's why Kate Moss makes the big bucks."